microsoft/powerbi-powershell/src/Modules/Data/Commands.Data/help/Get-PowerBITable.md

 ```

 ### -Scope
 Indicates scope of the call.
-Individual returns only data sources assigned to the caller; Organization returns all data sources within a tenant (must be an administrator to initiate).
+Individual returns only tables under datasets assigned to the caller; Organization returns tables under any dataset within a tenant (must be an administrator to initiate).
 Individual is the default.

 ```yaml
 Type: PowerBIUserScope